jayshreeanand/stake-sense/README.md

 # StakeSense

+AI-powered strategy optimizer for restaking yields — smarter staking, safer returns.

+## Overview

-StakeSense is an AI-powered staking portfolio management platform built on SwellChain that helps users optimize their staking strategies across various Ethereum AVS (Actively Validated Services) providers.
+StakeSense is an on-chain AI-powered strategy optimizer that helps users allocate their restaked assets across AVSs (Actively Validated Services) for the best risk-adjusted yield.
+It functions like a DeFi AI-advisor for the restaking economy.

 ## Deployment